pujamadgula/gpu-bloom-filter/README.md

 - "Is this item "possibly" in the set, or definitely not??"
 - False positives are possible but false negatives are not
 - Useful for memory-efficiency --> space and speed

+m = required number of bits

+n = number of inserted elements

 ### Example